Blazam-App/docs.blazam.org/docsource/admin/webhooks.md

 # Webhooks
-Webhooks are a way for applications to communicate with each other in real-time by sending data over
-HTTP when specific events occur.
+Webhooks are a way for applications to communicate with each other in real-time by sending data over HTTP(s) when specific events occur.

 ## Subscriptions
 Blazam utilizes a subscription model for webhooks.